FAQs

 • Is there anything else I should know that may be helpful?

-Beginning January 1, 2022, Congress enacted and the President signed into law the No Surprises Act, providing new federal consumer protections against surprise medical bills.
+• Beginning January 1, 2022, Congress enacted and President Biden signed into law the No Surprises Act, providing new federal consumer protections against surprise medical bills.
 In the case that you are not enrolled in a health plan or coverage or if you decide not to use your insurance, all providers (individual or a facility) must send your health plan a “Good Faith Estimate” amount of scheduled services, including any expected ancillary services and the expected billing and diagnostic codes for all items and services to be provided.

 In other words, under the new law, health care providers need to give patients who don’t have insurance or who are not using their insurance an estimate of the bill for medical items and services.